Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 1. Use needle nose pliers.
 Not in the way you might think.
 Do not try to grab hold of the metal lamp shell and turn it.
 This usually will damage the fixture socket.
 Instead, close the pliers and insert them into the socket shell.
 Then open them up so they will press out on the broken shell.
 With sufficient opening pressure, turn the pliers counterclockwise.
 This should bring the shell out.

 2. If space will not allow you to use needle nose pliers, I have used a thinly sliced piece of wood (popcicle stick).
 Shave the width of the wood down so it will snuggly fit into the lamp shell.
 Turn the stick counterclockwise to remove the broken shell.
-This usually only works on smaller socket shells.

 3. I have also heard of using a potato.
 This would probably work but I really like french fries and would hate to ruin a good potato.
 I would use this method as a last resort.